 To determine the prevalence of bereaved women in a population, we start by considering the age-specific probability that an average woman will experience the death of a child.
 We create a life table 16 that enables us to estimate the probability of losing a child.
 In doing so, we account for the mortality of women, specifically the fraction of women that survived up to the age after the start of reproductive age in each birth cohort.
-With this information, we can solve the proportions of women (per 1,000 mothers) who have ever lost one or more children younger.
+With this information, we can solve for the proportion of women (per 1,000 mothers) who have ever lost one or more children.

-To tailor the estimate to reflect an equivalent measure for mothers, we rescale our estimates using a similar life-table approach.
-We consider fertility as a “hazard rate” to approximate the number of women that “survive” without having children (i.e. remain childless) after experiencing a set of age-specific fertility rates.
-We then define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost a child of a specific age, from which we can derive period estimates.
-These indirectly estimated period values are comparable to the direct estimates from the surveys and are constructed to identically reference as a child’s death before age one, age five, or any age.
+To tailor the estimate to reflect an equivalent measure for mothers specifically, rather than all women, we rescale our estimates using a similar life-table approach.
+We consider fertility as a “hazard rate” to approximate the number of women that remain childless at specific ages after experiencing a set of age-specific fertility rates.
+We then define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost a child of a specific age, from which we can then derive period estimates.
+These indirectly estimated period values can be interpreted exactly as the direct survey estimates and reference as a child’s death before age one (mIM), age five (mU5M), or any age (mOM).

 VERSION 2: FULL

-Because recent, reproductive-history surveys are not available worldwide, we developed a novel indirect approach for calculating the mIM, mU5M, and mOM from country-level period mortality and fertility rates4.
-15 We use country-specific period life-tables and age-specific fertility rates from the United Nations World Population Prospects (UN WPP, historical and projected rates for the 1950-2100 years).
+Second, we introduce a novel formal demographic approach to indirectly estimate the prevalence of bereaved mothers.
+We refer to the approach as the kin-cohort method, as it relies on kinship equations and cohort reconstructions.
+Because recent, reproductive-history surveys are not available worldwide, we developed an indirect approach for calculating the mIM, mU5M, and mOM from country-level period mortality and fertility rates.4 This kin-cohort method is an extension to the Goodman-Keyfitz-Pullum kinship equations (GKP equations).15 We use country-specific period life-tables and age-specific fertility rates from the United Nations World Population Prospects (UN WPP, historical and projected rates for the 1950-2100 years).
 Our indirect models require age-specific cohort rates as input, which we approximate as the values along the diagonal of the available period rates.
 We demonstrate the accuracy of this approach in countries where survey data are also available and generate new, indirect estimates for the 79 remaining countries.
 This kin-cohort method is an extension to the Goodman-Keyfitz-Pullum kinship equations (GKP equations) 15.
 Crucially, the kin-cohort method allows us to estimate the cumulative number of infant, child, and offspring deaths experienced by a woman born in cohort c surviving to age a given a set of cohort mortality and fertility schedules:

 OD(a,c)k=x=αa1F(x,c)-x=αa1F(x,c)1l(mina-x,k,c+x) (1)